nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![AddContactSequenceDiagram](images/AddContactSequenceDiagram.png)

-Given below is an explanation on the `add_contact` command's behavious.
+Given below is an explanation on the `add_contact` command's behaviours.

 Step 1.
 Parsing